Cómplices: Background

-In 2006, Luis Miguel released Navidades, a holiday album of Christmas standards sung in Spanish.
+In 2006, Luis Miguel released Navidades, a Christmas album of Christmas standards sung in Spanish.
 On 17 July the following year, Billboard reported that Luis Miguel was set to release an album of original material on September.
 Spanish singer and songwriter Rosana mentioned that she wrote songs for Luis Miguel's next project—as they shared the same record label—and she hoped he would accept them.

 On 14 March 2008, Luis Miguel announced that he planned to release an album on May of that year featuring original tracks composed by Spanish musician Manuel Alejandro and co-produced by both.
 The record's title, Cómplices, was announced on 1 April 2008 and was his first pop album of new material since 33 (2003).
-Alejandro previously composed the tracks Al Que Me Siga and Si Te Perdiera, for Luis Miguel's albums Mis Romances (2001) and Grandes Éxitos (2005), respectively.
+Alejandro previously composed the tracks "Al Que Me Siga" and "Si Te Perdiera", for Luis Miguel's albums Mis Romances (2001) and Grandes Éxitos (2005), respectively.

 The album was mainly recorded at the Record Plant studio in Los Angeles, California, with additional recordings done at Ocean Way Recording and Westlake Recording Studios; the mixing was completed at Record Plant studio as well.
 Cómplices is the first disc where Luis Miguel allowed someone else to have complete control of the project.
 Alejandro, a respected composer in the Latin pop field, formerly worked with other artists such as Julio Iglesias, Plácido Domingo, Raphael, and José José.
 According to Luis Miguel, it took eight or nine years to prepare the disc.